ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Body-mind integration short-circuited

 THE UNIFIED DIAGNOSIS:
-PSB happens when Channel 1 is completely bypassed:
+PSB happens when Channel 1 is bypassed and simulated safety enables passive consumption:
 1. User asks question
 2. AI provides symbolic content (Channel 2), and the user treats it as sufficient without engaging Channel 1.
 3. User passively consumes (no embodied verification engaged)